All about cycling in the Netherlands

 There is now also a post that shows this Hovenring at night!

 Stavanger also called it the “World’s largest cycle crossing“.
-Well that is also not true anymore, both rings have the exact same diameter.
+Well that is also no longer true, both rings have the exact same diameter.